stevencorona/SessionHandlerCookie/README.md

 `SessionHandlerCookie` works by storing the session data inside of a cookie in the users web-browser.
 To prevent tampering, the data is stored with an HMAC to verify it's integrity.
 The default HMAC algorithm used is `sha512`, but since this code uses PHP's [Hash Extension](http://php.net/manual/en/book.hash.php), you can configure it to use any hashing algorithm you'd like by modifying `HASH_ALGO` and `HASH_LEN`.

-Additionally, you must change `HASH_SECRET` to be your own secret when deploying this code.
+Additionally, you must change `"secret"` to be your own secret when deploying this code.

 ## Example Usage

 	<?php

-	$handler = new SessionHandler\Cookie;
+	$handler = new SessionHandler\Cookie("secret")
 	session_set_save_handler($handler, true);
 	session_start();